elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <CloseAllAnswers />

-### Explain, what debugging is in JavaScript development?
+### Explain what debugging is in JavaScript development?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Debugging is the process of finding and fixing errors within a script.</div><br />
+  <div><strong>Interview Response:</strong> Debugging is finding and fixing errors within a script.</div><br />
-  <div><strong>Technical Response:</strong> Debugging is the process of finding and fixing errors within a script.
-All modern browsers and most other environments support debugging tools – a special UI in developer tools that makes debugging much easier.
-It also allows to trace the code step by step to see what exactly is going on.<br /><br />
+  <div><strong>Technical Response:</strong> Debugging is finding and fixing errors within a script.
+Modern browsers and most other environments support debugging tools – a unique UI in developer tools makes debugging much more manageable.
+It also allows us to trace the code step by step to see what is going on.<br /><br />
   </div>
   </div>
 </details>

 ---

-### How, do you turn on developer tools in Chrome?
+### How do you turn on developer tools in Chrome?

 <details>
   <summary><strong>View Answer:</strong></summary>